songvut365/line-town-election-api/README.md

 - `Golang and Fiber` Good structure, Good performance
 - `SQLite3` Lightweight, No installation just a one file and Easy for run on local
-- `MySQL` Flexiblem, Popular and Good for database server
+- `MySQL` Flexible, Popular and Good for database server
 - `GORM` Easy CRUD, Auto migration, Connecting and Switching to database

 ## Setup